All Episodes

 Well, it happened on a train.

-North Carolina Senate candidate Michael Watley, a former chair of the national GOP invoked the case to accuse his Democratic opponent Governor Goy.
+North Carolina Senate candidate Michael Watley, a former chair of the National GOP, invoked the case to accuse his Democratic opponent, Governor, Goy, Governor Roy Cooper, of being soft on crime.

 Charlotte Mayor V. Lyles called it a heartbreaking attack.

-Zarutka recently arrived in Charlotte from Ukraine to escape war there, the Charlotte Observer reports.
+Zarutska recently arrived in Charlotte from Ukraine to escape war there, the Charlotte Observer reports.

-His criminal record includes armed robbery, felony larceny, breaking and entering, and shoplifting according to jail records.
+His criminal record includes armed robbery, felony larceny, breaking and entering, and shoplifting, according to jail records.

 Mecklenburg County District Attorney Spencer Merriweather, in an interview with Axios Charlotte last week, didn't comment directly on the case, but acknowledged the limitations and complexities of holding defendants with mental issues accountable.